0xZ15H4N/ksi_tnl_coupon_automation/README.md

 note that : APP_PASS need that app-pass of email one which will send the mail hope you under stand what i am saying now you are all set

-all you need to do is now find a system that never sleep and download the selenium webdriver and also donwload that the requirements.txt
+all you need to do is now find a system that never sleep and  also donwload that the requirements.txt

 before running the init.py